secureCodeBox/secureCodeBox/.github/ISSUE_TEMPLATE/new_hook.md

 Hint: A general guide how to implement a new scanner is documented [here](https://github.com/secureCodeBox/secureCodeBox-v2/tree/master/docs/developer-guide)
 -->

-- [ ] Create a new folder with the name of the [scanner here](https://github.com/secureCodeBox/secureCodeBox-v2/tree/master/scanners), based on the existing template
+- [ ] Create a new folder with the name of the [hook here](https://github.com/secureCodeBox/secureCodeBox-v2/tree/master/scanners), based on the existing template
 - [ ] Add a README.md and give a brief overview of the scanner and its configuration options.
 - [ ] Implement a new scanner specific scan-type.yaml
 - [ ] Implement a new scanner specific parse-definition.yaml